huangtonyj/Kilogram/README.md

 end
 ```

 This method brings up a performance issue in the frontend.
 Given this normalized Redux state, how can you tell if a user liked a post (quickly)?
-The naive approach would be to traverse all the "likes" records and check each likes record for the corresponding post and see if the user matches the current user.
+The naive approach would be to traverse all the `likes` and check each one for the matching post and user.
 This is tedious and time consuming.

 I devised a denormalized approach for the Redux store and nested the likes data (called likers) under each post as shown below: